PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the dual-pre-Transpose `InstanceNorm -> bias ADD -> residual ADD` rewrite to `passes/instance_norm_residual_add_layout.py` and reduces its former 475-line raw mutator to a 19-line compatibility dispatcher.
-The decomposition matcher and complete Mean-axis/affine constant transaction are shared with the existing post-bias and four pre/post tail modes through `passes/decomposed_instance_norm.py`.
-All six decomposed-InstanceNorm layout paths now use indexed, side-effect-free matching before mutation.
+The latest implementation unit moves the
+`InstanceNorm -> residual ADD -> two MULs -> CONCAT` rewrite to `passes/instance_norm_residual_mul_concat_layout.py` and reduces its former 501-line raw mutator to a 19-line compatibility dispatcher.
+The decomposition matcher and complete Mean-axis/scale/bias/tail-coefficient transaction are shared with the existing residual-ADD, post-bias, and four pre/post tail modes through `passes/decomposed_instance_norm.py`.
+All seven decomposed-InstanceNorm layout paths now use indexed, side-effect-free matching before mutation.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.